 If you’re shopping in March and there aren’t too many new models out yet, consider asking a manager when they'll be arriving — and make sure to return at turnover time to buy lower-priced older models.

 How to get the best deal on a mattress

 Here’s how to save even more on mattresses:

 Shop Amazon Prime Day.
 For its “birthday” in mid-July, Amazon, the biggest online retailer, holds a major sale on everything — including mattresses.
-Originally, the sale lasted 24 or 48 hours, but in 2019, the event ran for 60 hours straight — and included a free concert headlined by Taylor Swift.

 To access the sale, you need to be a member of Amazon Prime’s paid subscription service, which offers perks like free two-day delivery.
 You can sign up for a free trial before Amazon Prime Day begins, to get the deals.
 If you don’t want to keep and pay for the membership, then just cancel your subscription once the sale is over.

 Shop overstock sales and overstock retailers.
 Online and brick-and-mortar overstock sellers collect unsold and unused mattresses from warehouses where they're being stored.
 These beds are then sold at a fraction of their retail value.
 This can be a great way to buy high-end mattresses at very low prices.

 Start looking early.
 Don’t run out mattress shopping for one day and buy the first decent one you see.
 Instead, start looking for deals a week or two ahead of your shopping trip by checking store websites and local fliers.
 This way, you’ll know which retailers have the best prices that are worth investigating in person.

 Set a budget for your new mattress and stick to it.
 Given all the competition between online and brick-and-mortar sellers, you're guaranteed to find a great new bed that fits your price range.
 It's a fairly major purchase, so avoid paying more than you can afford.